IversonLeizke/Javascript/README.md

 1. Just a simple js file exemple
 2. An example how strict mode helps to highlight some mistakes
-3. How to solve problems following an framework to find the solution
+3. How to solve problems following a framework to find the solution
 4. Destructuring arrays
 5. Destructuring objects
 6. Spread operator